vehicle-lang/tutorial/src/chapters/2-language.md

 <name> = <expr>
 ```

-For example, as we’ll be working with radians, it is useful to define a real number called `pi`.
+For example, as we'll be working with radians, it is useful to define a real number called `pi`.

 ```vehicle
 pi : Real